wooorm/character-entities-legacy/readme.md

 ## What is this?

-This is a map of certain named character references, that due to legacy reasons, don’t need a trailing semicolon in HTML.
+This is a list of certain named character references, that due to legacy reasons, don’t need a trailing semicolon in HTML.
 For example, `&copy` is perfectly fine for `©`!

 ## When should I use this?